Nuba peoples

-The Nuba people are indigenous inhabitants of central Sudan.
-Nuba are various indigenous ethnic groups who inhabit the Nuba Mountains of South Kordofan state in Sudan, encompassing multiple distinct people that speak different languages which belong to at least two unrelated language families.
-In 2011 when southern part of Sudan become independent state as a country with sovereignty, the Nuba are currently living in the southern part of Sudan.
+The Nuba people are indigenous inhabitants of southern Sudan.
+The Nuba are made up of 50 various indigenous ethnic groups who inhabit the Nuba Mountains of South Kordofan state in Sudan, encompassing multiple distinct people that speak different languages which belong to at least two unrelated language families.
 Estimates of the Nuba population vary widely; the Sudanese government estimated that they numbered 2.07 million in 2003.

-The term should not be confused with the Nubians, an unrelated ethnic group speaking the Nubian languages living in Northern Sudan and Southern Egypt, although the Hill Nubians, who live in the Nuba Mountains, are also considered part of the Nuba peoples.
+The term Nuba should not be confused with the Nubians, an unrelated ethnic group speaking the Nubian languages living in northern Sudan and southern Egypt, although the Hill Nubians, who live in the Nuba Mountains, are also considered part of the Nubian people.

-Description
+Overview

 Dwellings

 The Nuba people reside in the foothills of the Nuba Mountains.
-Villages consist of family compounds, and the men's (Holua) in which unmarried men sleep.
+Villages consist of family compounds.
 A family compound consists of a rectangular compound enclosing two round mud huts thatched with sorghum stalks facing each other called a shal.
 The shal is fenced with wooden posts interwoven with straw.
 Two benches run down the each side of the shal with a fire in the middle where families will tell stories and oral traditions.
 Around the shal is the much larger yard, the tog placed in front.
 The fence of the tog is made of strong tree branches as high as the roof of the huts.
 Small livestock like goats and chickens and donkeys are kept in the tog.
 Each compound has tall conical granaries called durs which stand on one side of the tog.
 At the back of the compound is a small yard where maize and vegetables like pumpkin, beans and peanuts are grown.

 Languages

 The Nuba people speak various languages not closely related to each other.
-Most of the Nuba people speak one of the many languages in the geographic Kordofanian languages group of the Nuba Mountains.
-This language group is primarily in the major Niger–Congo language family.
+Most of the Nuba people speak one of the many languages in the geographic Kordofanian language group of the Nuba Mountains.
+This language group is primarily in the major Niger–Congo language family and may be the oldest group of languages in the region.
 Several Nuba languages are in the Nilo-Saharan language family.

 Over one hundred languages are spoken in the area and are considered Nuba languages, although many of the Nuba also speak Sudanese Arabic, the common language of Sudan.